 Insurance Agents, Financial Planners, and Specialists

 It is true that most plans will share many core benefits, but differences exist between companies and the various types of available plans.
-Unfortunately, many financial planners and general insurance agents have limited knowledge and experience in planning with long-term care and designing plans.
+Unfortunately, many financial planners and general insurance agents have limited knowledge and experience with long-term care planning and designing plans.